US prison official missing after escorting inmate facing murder charges

 Singleton said his department was "aggressively investigating" the incident and would be looking into previous interaction between the two to "see if something else was going on".

-Singleton said his department was "shocked" and that it was obviously a possibility that the corrections officer helped him escape.
+Singleton said his department was "shocked" and it was a possibility the corrections officer helped him escape.

 Singleton told news outlets that Vicky White had turned in her retirement papers the day before she went missing.